 He directed his first feature length film, Vampires: The Turning, for Sony/Screen Gems Entertainment – an action/horror movie from executive producer John Carpenter.
 It was filmed in Chiang Mai, Thailand and released worldwide in 2005.
 Then came The Pre-Nup, an independent comedy produced by Mosaic Entertainment, featuring Larry Miller, Alex Borstein, and Alanna Ubach.
 The film was acclaimed throughout the film festival circuit, including the HBO U.S. Comedy Arts Festival, the Santa Barbara Film Festival, the Palm Springs International Festival, and The World of Comedy Film Festival, Toronto.
 Weiss also directed TV movies Backwoods and Xtra Credit, which premiered on Spike TV and Showtime.

 He has also written (and rewritten) several scripts for studios and production companies.
 His original TV pilots have been developed at Lorne Michaels’ Broadway Video (“30 Rock”), Gerber Pictures (“Grand Torino), and with several independent producers.

 His screenplay, The Alchemist Agenda, was honored with Amazon Studios $20,000.00 Best Screenplay Award and made into a feature length motion comic.

 “The work I did with Amazon showed me that technology will bring continuous and rapid changes in our tools and distribution channels.
 The goal is to embrace these changes but to adhere the the proven elements of linear narrative that have worked for thousands of years.” -The Guardian interview, London-

-He is currently preparing to publish two novels, Flamingo Coast and The Second Son.
+Weiss is currently preparing to publish two novels, The Second Son and Flamingo Coast.